How Does Dust Affect Your Dog?

 Dust can get into your dog’s nose.
 When that happens, your dog will try to get rid of the dust by sneezing or coughing.
 So, it is possible to find your dog sneezing when your place is too dusty.

-Dust can also cause allergy.
+Dust can also cause allergies.
 In some cases, an allergic attack is caused by a combination of not just dust but also pollen, mold, and mildew.

 Among the earliest signs of your dog’s allergy would be skin problems.
 You may find your dog licking and scratching constantly leading to skin irritation, hair loss, and dermal crusty patches.
 Aside from skin problems, dust allergy can lead to gagging, coughing, runny eyes and nose, and difficulty breathing.